RL ROLAND LOPEZ

 Conclusion

-One of the cool things about Turnstile is that it gives you extra data to understand user behavior:
+One nice thing about Turnstile is the extra data it gives you on user behavior:

 Turnstile dashboard - analytics

-This helps you see how much cheating is happening in your lead collector and make sure you collect quality emails for your sales and marketing pipelines.
+You can see how much cheating is happening in your lead collector, and keep your sales and marketing pipeline full of quality emails.

-Alright, your turn — enter your email to prove that you are not an AI bot.
+Alright, your turn.
+Enter your email to prove you are not an AI bot.

 Roland